Trump hosts campaign-style rally in Florida as he aims to retain Republican spotlight | Politics

 The Sarasota event is the latest in Trump's return to public life after his election loss and the Jan.
 6 attack on the Capitol, which was carried out by his supporters who believed his false claim that the election was rigged.
 Some 53% of Republicans believe Trump won and blame his loss on illegal voting, and one quarter of the overall public agreed Trump won, a May 17-19 Reuters/Ipsos poll showed.

-Earlier this week, Trump visited the U.S.-Mexico border and accused Biden of neglecting national security by dismantling border controls.
-He held his first comeback rally on June 26 in Wellington, Ohio, where he voiced support for his former White House aide Max Miller's primary campaign against U.S. Representative Anthony Gonzalez.
+Trump held his first comeback rally on June 26 in Wellington, Ohio, where he voiced support for his former White House aide Max Miller's primary campaign against U.S. Representative Anthony Gonzalez, who had voted to impeach Trump over the Jan.
+6 storming of the U.S. Capitol.

-Gonzalez is one of the 10 House Republicans who voted to impeach Trump on a charge of inciting the Jan.
-6 attack that left five dead, including a Capitol Police officer.
-Trump has vowed to campaign against all 10.
 BUILDUP TO 2024

 Trump, 75, has dangled the possibility of running for president again in 2024, and his 2021 rally series marks his effort to keep his base energized and in his camp.
 Whether he runs could depend on the outcome of some of the investigations and lawsuits facing Trump.